LED filament: Design

 The lifespan of LED emitters is reduced by high operating temperatures.
 LED filament bulbs have many smaller, lower-power LED chips than other types, avoiding the need for a heatsink, but they must still pay attention to thermal management; multiple heat-dissipation paths are needed for reliable operation.
 The lamp may contain a high-thermal-conductivity gas (helium) blend to better conduct heat from the LED filament to the glass bulb.
 The LED filaments can be arranged to optimize heat dissipation.
 The life expectancy of the LED chips correlates to the junction temperature (Tj); light output falls faster with time at higher junction temperatures.
 Achieving a 30,000 hour life expectancy while maintaining 90% luminous flux requires the junction temperature to be maintained below 85 °C. LED filaments can burn out quickly if the controlled gas fill is ever lost for any reason.

 The power supply in a clear bulb must be very small to fit into the base of the lamp.
 The large number of LEDs (typically 28 per filament) simplifies the power supply compared to other LED lamps, as the voltage per blue LED is between 2.48 and 3.7 volts DC.
 Some types may additionally use red LEDs (1.63 V= to 2.03 V=).
 Two filaments with a mix of red and blue is thus close to 110 V=, and four are close to 220–240 V=, compared to the mains AC voltage reduction to between 3 V= and 12 V= needed for other LED lamps.
 Four filaments are usually used, and the appearance is similar to an overrun carbon filament lamp.
 Typically, a mix of phosphors is used to give a higher color rendering index (as distinct from color temperature) than the early blue LEDs with yellow phosphor.
-Eight filaments at ~10 V and Twelve filaments at ~15 use capacitors to lower quantity and increase to longevity of 25,000 hours [obscure]; these models, made by Phillips, are only available in the UAE.
+Eight filaments at ~10 V and Twelve filaments at ~15 use capacitors to lower quantity and increase to longevity of 25,000 hours [obscure]; these models, made by Philips, are only available in the UAE.

 The simple linear regulator used by some cheaper bulbs will cause some flickering at twice the frequency of the mains alternating current, which can be difficult to detect, but possibly contributes to eyestrain and headaches.